leuraph/experiments/edge_based_variational_adaptivity/l_shape_with_singularity/readme.md

 ## Experiment 10

-# Combininng Arioli's stopping criterion [1] with a new potential upper bound or approximation
+# Combining Arioli's stopping criterion [1] with a new potential upper bound or approximation
 Based on sole numerical experiments (for now), it is observed that the following iteration can produce upper bounds on the Galerkin solution's energy norm.